gardener/cc-utils/doc/github_actions.rst

          # it is important to add the explicit check for label's name to prevent accidental
          # triggering (e.g. from gardener-robot setting initial set of labels)
          if: ${{ github.event.action != 'labeled' || github.event.label.name == 'revieved/ok-to-test' }}
+         permissions:
+            pull-requests: write # needed so trusted-checkout can remove trusted-label
+                                 # caveat: also needs to be set for all called workflows
+                                 # that use trusted-checkout (action)
          ...

 The following workflow can be added for convenience: